 While the political arena showed different standpoints regarding the diagnosis of the problem and the strategy to fight unemployment and poverty, professional economists discussed about the sustainability of the public debt and the currency board system.
-The strongly opposing views about these issues congregated into two distinct groups.
-On the one hand, there were those who supported dollarization arguing that adopting the US dollar as the only currency, the fiscal discipline would be enough to ensure the payment of the debt.
-On the other hand, there were those who recommended floating the currency.
-Most of them thought that Argentina should default on its debt and restructure it compulsively.
-The former group emphasized that by maintaining monetary stability and servicing the debt confidence would return and interest rates would decrease, enabling the economy to recover.
-The latter group considered that unless relative prices of tradable goods increased, the economy would continue to be stagnant and the country would no longer be able to serve its debt.
+The strongly opposing views about these issues could be divided into two distinct groups.
+On the one hand, there were those who supported dollarization arguing that, if the US dollar were adopted as the national currency, the fiscal discipline would be enough to ensure the payment of the debt.
+On the other hand, there were those who recommended floating the currency and who were persuaded that Argentina should default on its debt and restructure it compulsively.
+The former group emphasized that by maintaining monetary stability and servicing the debt, confidence would be regained and interest rates would decrease, enabling the economy to recover.
+The latter group considered that unless relative prices of tradable goods increased, the economy would continue to be stagnated and the country would no longer be able to serve its debt.

-I shared most of the views held by the proponent of the flotation of the Peso.
-However, I was also persuaded, as the supporters of dollarization, that if property rights of those who had trusted in the country and saved locally were severely affected by a devaluation, economic growth would not resume, no matter how rapidly and firmly were relative prices adjusted in favor of exports.
+Even though I shared most of the views held by those who proposed the flotation of the peso, I was also persuaded, as the dollarization supporters, that if property rights of those who trusted in the country and saved locally were severely affected by a devaluation, economic growth would not resume, no matter how rapidly and firmly were relative prices adjusted in favor of exports.
 For that reason, I tried to find a balance between both positions.
 I tried to apply all possible non-monetary resources to correct relative prices, without violating convertibility.
-Regarding the exchange rate policy, the plan was to move into a more flexible system once the reduction of interests obtained after restructuring the debt in an ordered manner would have balanced the budget.
+Regarding the exchange rate policy, the plan was to move into a more flexible system once fiscal balance had been achieved by the reduction of interests obtained after restructuring the debt in an ordered manner.

-Instead of forcing a change in the currency of the contracts, towards either dollarization or pesofication, the government wanted to preserve people's freedom to choose between the Argentine Peso and the US dollar for their transactions.
+Instead of forcing a change in the currency in which the contracts were signed, either towards dollarization or pesification, the government had the intention of respecting people's freedom to choose between the Argentine peso and the US dollar for their transactions.
 Unfortunately, this idea lacked an adequate professional support, possibly because both pesification and dollarization advocates were focused mainly on a debate about the exchange rate regime -currency board system versus floating exchange rate system- rather than on the monetary regime and the protection of property rights.
-The Convertibility Law had provided the monetary system people demanded and, under the proper fiscal conditions, it was perfectly compatible with the two different exchange rate regimes or even with any other intermediate alternative.
+The Convertibility Law had provided for the monetary system that people demanded and it was perfectly compatible with the two different exchange rate regimes or even with any other intermediate alternative, but only if the proper fiscal conditions were met.